 Allocation pressures: Governments applied pressure to influence the allocation of the limited number of ventilators.

-Production Support: Political influence supported production by facilitating flexible enforcement of movement restrictions allowing workers to travel to work and removing barriers to the movement of ventilator components which was otherwise restricted.
+Production support: Political influence supported production by facilitating flexible enforcement of movement restrictions allowing workers to travel to work and removing barriers to the movement of ventilator components which was otherwise restricted.

 Relationships with governments: Relationships were initially strained due to shortages and competition for devices.
 Broader understanding of the complexity of ventilator production developed among the parties during the pandemic leading to better cooperation.

-Economic Theme
+[H3]Economic theme

-The group identified three recurring economic matters.
+The group identified 3 recurring economic matters:

 Cash flow and capital availability: Ramp-up was costly and required collaboration between Medtronic and its suppliers.
 Rapid capital investment was facilitated, and cash-flow allowances were made.